-101 Survey of Human Services (3)
+HSV 101 Survey of Human Services (3)

-The history, theories, ethical principles, and values of human services are surveyed.
-Students will also explore specific areas of the human services field through coursework and experience in the community.
+Involves the history, theories, ethical principles, and values of human services.
+Students will also explore specific areas of the human services field through experience in the community.

-230 Attitudes and Values (3)
+HSV 230 Attitudes and Values (3)

 Requires the student to examine herself, her values and belief systems, and the effect of her belief system on the perception of and interaction with others.
-Topics will emphasize the application of psychology concepts such as self-esteem, stress, and personality development to the self.
 (Also listed as HSV 230.)

-231 Interviewing Skills (3)
+HSV 231 Interviewing Skills (3)

 Methods of obtaining relevant information in a variety of settings are discussed and practiced.
 The documentation, reporting, and use of information are presented for selection of personnel or case planning.
 Methods of designing and implementing programs for clients are practiced.
-(Also listed as BUS and COM 231.).)
+(Also listed as BUS and COM 231.)

-236 Alcohol and Substance Abuse (3)
+HSV 236 Alcohol and Substance Abuse (3)

-This course covers the current research and findings on alcohol and substance abuse regarding causes and treatment.
-Physical and psychological effects of substances abuse on the person are reviewed, in addition to the consequences for the family and society.
+Examines the current research and findings on alcohol and substance abuse regarding causes and treatments.
+Physical and psychological effects of substance abuse on the person, in addition to the consequences for the family and society, are reviewed,.
 The major intervention and therapeutic models are discussed and evaluated.
 (Also listed as HSV 236.)

-377 Fieldwork Experience I (3)
+HSV 377 Fieldwork Experience I (3)

-The initial fieldwork experience typically focuses on introducing the student to the actual human services setting.
-Skills focus on learning the unique nature of the human service organization and the various roles and functions of human service workers.
-The student is exposed to entry-level experience primarily through observation and service delivery to a small caseload with close supervision.
+Introduces students to the knowledge, skills, and personal development that happen in the human services setting.
+Skills focus on understanding the human service organization and the various roles and functions of human service workers.
 Course requires completion of 175 Fieldwork Hours.
 Prerequisites: HSV 231 and PSY 233.
 To be taken concurrently with HSV 378.

-378 Fieldwork Seminar I (2)
+HSV 378 Fieldwork Seminar I (2)

 Problems, solutions, ethical issues, and other interesting situations experienced in HSV 377 will be discussed.
-Case management issues and strategies are also explored.
 To be taken concurrently with HSV 377.

-424 Marriage and Family Counseling (3)
+HSV 424 Marriage and Family Counseling (3)

-This course is designed for the advanced applied psychology students and others with a relevant background and preparation.
-Students will be familiarized with the history of marriage and family therapy, prominent theorists, and major methodologies.
-Prerequisite: HSV/PSY 332 or permission of the instructor.
+Explores the history of marriage and family therapy, prominent theorists, and major methodologies.
+Prerequisite: PSY 332 or permission of the instructor.
 (Also listed as HSV 424.)

-477 Fieldwork Experience II (3)
+HSV 477 Fieldwork Experience II (3)

 Engages the student in addressing and solving more complex problems in service delivery.
-The student is expected to demonstrate competence in identifying and using community resources, advanced service delivery techniques, and a wider range of service modalities.
-Greater autonomy and responsibility for client progress is delegated to the student during this phase.
+Greater autonomy and responsibility in the human services setting is expected of the student during this course.
 Course requires completion of 175 Fieldwork Hours.
 Prerequisites: HSV 377 and HSV 378.
 To be taken concurrently with HSV 478.

-478 Fieldwork Seminar II (1)
+HSV 478 Fieldwork Seminar II (1)